hvrt-vcs/hvrt/README.md

 # Havarti

-The primary repo for this project is hosted on [Github](https://github.com/hvrt-vcs/hvrt).
+The primary repo for this project is currently hosted on [Github](https://github.com/hvrt-vcs/hvrt).
 Issues and pull requests can be created there.